wdev-rs/netracuni-php/README.md

 ### Using sandbox or production

 During development and testing you can use the sandbox environment.
-The client automatically recognises the token and sets up the correct endpoint url-s.
+The client automatically recognises the token and sets up the correct endpoint urls.
 If you want to make sure you are using the correct environment use the following methods:

 Switch to sandbox: